Hepatitis E – The Most Common Cause of Acute Viral Hepatitis in the World

-Treatment and Prevention
+Treatment and Prevention of Hepatitis E

-As almost all HEV infections are spread by the fecal-oral route, good personal hygiene, high quality standards for public water supplies and proper disposal of sanitary waste can prevent most Hepatitis E infections.
+As almost all HEV infections are spread by the fecal-oral route, good personal hygiene, high quality standards for public water consumption, and proper disposal of sanitary waste can prevent most Hepatitis E exposure.

 Of Most Concern

-Until a vaccine is available to prevent HEV, any members of these special populations should pay keen attention to food hygiene, especially if traveling to a country where Hepatitis E is endemic.
+Until a vaccine is commercially available to prevent HEV, any members of these special populations should pay keen attention to food hygiene, especially if traveling to regions where hepatitis E is a problem.

 - New Hepatitis E Virus Flares Up in Korea.
 (2007, June 21).
 Retrieved August 19, 2019, from http://english.chosun.com/site/data/html_dir/2007/06/21/2007062161017.html Copyright © Chosunilbo & Chosun.com ©